Quotes from

 juveniles were not to be confused with hardened criminals to its goal of

-sentencing "in the best interest of the child," represented a radical
+sentencing "in the best interest of the child," represented a

 break with the past and a pledge of faith in the malleability of youth.